cjliu20152/cocreate/README.md

 Once the `OpenVPN` instance has spun up:

 10. You can optionally allocate an **Elastic IP** and associate it with your `OpenVPN` EC2 instance, otherwise skip to step 2.
-AWS bills for Elastic IP usage.
-Utilizing one for the `OpenVPN` EC2 instance offers you the convience of not entering a new public IP into your VPN client, if the `OpenVPN` was to be stopped and restarted, or terminating and creating a new VPN server instance.
+AWS bills for Elastic IP usage, but utilizing an Elastic IP for the `OpenVPN` EC2 instance offers you the convience of not entering a new public IP into your VPN client, if the `OpenVPN` was to be stopped and restarted, or terminating and creating a new VPN server instance.

          1. In the navigation pane, under **NETWORK & SECURITY**, choose **Elastic IPs**.